-Registry of Unmet Needs
+What is the Registry of Unmet Needs?

 Who is eligible for the Registry of Unmet Needs?

-Applying to the Registry of Unmet Needs
+What to expect during the telephonic screening for the Registry of Unmet Needs?

-- Psychological Evaluation.
+- Psychological evaluation

-- Adaptive Behavior Composite Scores.
+- Adaptive testing

 - Individualized Education Programs (IEPs)

-- Medical records.
+- Medical records

-- Guardianship papers (if applicable).
+- Guardianship papers

-- Supported Employment – Assists individuals 16 or older with finding, getting, and keeping a job.
+- Supported Employment – Assists individuals 16 or older with finding, getting and keeping a job.

 - Respite – Provides support and relief to unpaid caregivers.
 Enables the primary caregivers to go to planned or unplanned events.
-A trained professional provides health, nutrition, and daily living needs.
+A trained professional provides health, nutrition and daily living needs.